This article contains affiliate links. If you click and make a booking I will make a very small commission at no additional cost to you.

 All of Central America declared independence from Spain in 1821 and created a federation of Central American states that was dissolved in 1838.
 El Salvador went through several revolutions from then on and war and invasions to and from neighbouring countries were the norm during the years that followed.
 Various military dictatorships ruled from 1931 until 1979 when civil war exploded between the government and the leftist guerrilla.
 The war ravaged the country for over a decade until a peace treaty was signed in 1992.
 Thousands of Salvadorans emigrated to neighbouring countries and to the US during that time and 75,000 perished.

-How to get to El Salvador
+How to travel to El Salvador

 El Salvador International Airport is the link between the country and the other Central American countries or major international hubs like San Francisco, Miami or New York and serves as the main booking destination for your flights to El Salvador.
 Almost all tourism to El Salvador starts at the airport although a fair amount of longer term travelers arrive by roads from Honduras (the Mayan ruins of Copan are quite near) or Guatemala (Antigua is a few hours away).

 Avianca recently bought the local Salvadoran airline TACA and now owns rights to most of the airport slots and uses the airport in San Salvador as a major hub in the region to connect North and South America and the Caribbean.
 For example, you can now fly to La Havana from San Salvador.